FilippoCheein/Runge_Kutta_FPGA/Basys 3 Upload/README.md

 A Matlab translation can be found in the main folder.

-This Method was translated in Hadrware by using Verilog and then uploaded in a Xilinx Basys 3 Board.
+This Method was translated in hardware by using Verilog and then uploaded in a Xilinx Basys 3 Board.
 The Black Box Diagram and FSM State Diagram can be found below as well as a few simulation results.

+There is an FSM that control which step should be done by the machine.
+The main step is the calculation step, while the others are to give control to the board and show the results so that can be checked.
+The calculation stage is timed by a shift register to make sure each state is functioning correctly.

 Black Box Design Diagram: